Skip to main content

 How much does a personal injury lawyer cost on average?

 Most personal injury lawyers work on contingency, charging 33-40% of your settlement.
-You typically pay nothing upfront and only pay if you win your case.
+You typically may defer attorney fees until compensation is recovered under a written fee agreement and owe attorney fees only if compensation is recovered, depending on the written attorney agreement your case.

 What is a contingency fee?